jwjohns/GraVdb/README.md

 - **LLM Enhancement**: Optional integration with Qwen 3 30B model via Ollama for natural language understanding
 - **Adaptive Results**: Combines statistical relevance with technical context for comprehensive results

+## Why This Architecture?
+Optimizing for LLM Performance
+This system is specifically designed to act as a highly efficient Retrieval Augmented Generation (RAG) component for Large Language Models (LLMs).
+By precisely identifying and delivering only the most relevant, contextual data from vast enterprise knowledge bases, it significantly reduces the amount of information the LLM needs to process.
+This targeted retrieval enables:
+- **Reduced Latency**: Faster LLM response times due to smaller, highly relevant input contexts.
+- **Cost Efficiency**: Lower operational costs by minimizing the computational load on LLMs.
+- **Internal Data Processing**: Facilitates the effective use of smaller, more efficient, and often internally deployable LLMs (e.g., Qwen 3 30B, 30A3B), enhancing data privacy and control.

 ## Performance Metrics

 ### Search Operation Breakdown